This page will be continually updated as GTA 6's release date and other game information comes to light.

 We've seen Rockstar tackle console generations in various ways recently.
-GTA 5 was released right at the end of the previous gen, launching on PlayStation 3 and Xbox 360.
-It then got ported to the current gen systems when they were released, and eventually to PC.
-This allowed the developers to spread their product across the widest range of platforms possible, however the game didn't ultimately capitalize on the new hardware of the PlayStation 4 and the Xbox One.
+GTA 5 was released right at the end of the 7th gen, launching on PlayStation 3 and Xbox 360.
+It then got ported to the previous-gen systems (PS4 / Xbox One) when they were released and eventually to PC.
+This allowed the developers to spread their product across the widest range of platforms possible.
+However, the game didn't ultimately capitalize on the new hardware of the PlayStation 4 and the Xbox One.

 In April 2019, a former Rockstar employee briefly listed Grand Theft Auto VI in their online portfolio, indicating work on the unannounced game between December 2017 and April 2018.
 This would indicate that the game may have been in development since late 2017.
-It's very likely that it has been in the works for longer, but an average 5 year development cycle paired with this info makes the later predictions of 2021 and 2022 more likely.
+It has likely been in the works for longer, but an average five-year development cycle paired with this info makes the later predictions of 2021 and 2022 more likely.

 Update #1: An SEC filing has given analysts credible clues to suggest that the most likely release date for GTA 6 will be sometime in fiscal 2024, more specifically in the second half of 2023.
 Click here for details.

 Update #2: With the announcement of GTA 5 hitting the next-gen consoles in 2021, we probably shouldn't expect any official news on the next installment until after that.

 Update #3: A brief rumor about a major marketing budget SEC filing for the fiscal period between April 2023 and March 2024 had fans suspecting that is the launch window that Take-Two Interactive is aiming for with the game, since such spending spikes have, in the past, correlated with a major AAA release.
 However, an official statement denying this was issued soon after.